orestisrodriguez/transdis/README.md

 # Transdis

-Transdis is a collection of utilities to migrate data between Redis instances, with TLS support.
-You can use Transdis to transition from one instance to another with zero downtime to your application.
+Transdis is a utility to migrate data between Redis instances, with TLS support.

 ## Installation